 Vintage Weekend

+At the start of May over the Bank Holiday Weekend, the railway’s Vintage Trains will be in service using a selection from our collection of historic older coaches.
 Many of these coaches date back to Victorian times and rarely see public use.
 These carriages form part of the Railway’s museum collection, including carriages from the Lancashire and Yorkshire Railway Trust and the Vintage Carriages Trust.

 DATES